 - How do I know which liberal arts classes to take?

 - How do I know which Liberal Arts classes are offered in a specific semester?

 - Is there a certain strategy I should use in building my schedule?

 - How will I know if I have properly enrolled into a course?

 - How many hours should I take overall?

 - How do I know if I have any holds that might prevent me from enrolling?

 - What does an error message mean when trying to enroll in a class?

 WHEN DO I REGISTER FOR CLASSES?

 The Registrar’s Office will assign appointment times according to your academic status level.
-Seniors register first, followed by juniors, sophomores, freshmen, and then adult students.
-You can view your status level on AccessAU by looking under the Student Center page as well as your exact enrollment date.
+Seniors register first, followed by juniors, sophomores, and then freshmen.
+You can view your status level on AccessAU by looking at the Student Center page as well as your exact enrollment date.
 The classification of students is as follows: